elishkaflint/bank-tech-test/README.md

 ```
 As a user,
+So that I know how much money I have,
+I want to be able to see my current balance.

+As a user,
 So that I can move money into my account,
 I want to be able to make a deposit.